krzysztofzuraw/blog/src/posts/2016-05-22-ports-adapters.md

 save for later founded link.
 In this blog post, I will focus only on reddit API part.
 Normally you will write some module using request for retrieving search results from reddit.
 But what when it comes to testing such code?
-You just mock requests calls or use responses library.
+You mock requests calls or use responses library.

 How do you do it in ports and adapters way?
 You will have one thing called port for all external connections.
 Throught this all requests to external APIs will be done because who knows if the reddit will not change to duckduckgo?
-In such case you just add DuckDuckGo Adapter and you are all set.
+In such case you add DuckDuckGo Adapter and you are all set.
 Because port don't care if there is Reddit adapter or DuckDuckGo adapter as long as it provides necessary methods.
 As I mentioned before, port is communicating only with adapters.
 And what is